Sutan Sjahrir: Final years

 In 1962 Sjahrir was jailed on alleged conspiracy charges for which he was never put on trial.
 Instead of fighting back and creating more conflicts, he chose to step back from politics and accept the consequences.
 During his imprisonment he suffered from high blood pressure and in 1965 had a stroke, losing his speech.
 He was sent to Zürich, Switzerland for treatment and died there in exile in 1966.

 Legacy

 Although a revolutionary opponent of Dutch colonialism his intellectual prowess was recognised by his adversaries and he remained highly respected in the Netherlands.
-After his death in 1966 the former Dutch Prime-Minister Professor Schermerhorn commemorated Sjahrir in a public broadcast on national radio, calling him a "noble political warrior" with "high ideals" and expressing the hope that he will be recognised as such by next generations in Indonesia.
+After he died in 1966 the former Dutch Prime Minister Professor Schermerhorn commemorated Sjahrir in a public broadcast on national radio, calling him a "noble political warrior" with "high ideals" and expressing the hope that he would be recognised as such by the next generations in Indonesia.

 In the 21st century Sjahrir's legacy in Indonesia is being publicly rehabilitated.

 In 2009 Indonesian Foreign Minister Hassan Wirajuda said: "He was a thinker, a founding father, a humanistic leader and a statesman.
 He should be a model for the young generation of Indonesians.
 His thoughts, his ideas and his spirit are still relevant today as we face global challenges in democracy and the economy."